The Lord’s Supper in Synoptic Gospels + Church Traditions

 Now we combine the exegesis of the parallel passages and Paul’s view and the churches’ interpretations.
 Let’s call it a biblical critique of the four views–from my point of view.

 So do those parallel passages argue for a literal transformation of the substance of the elements below the appearance, or do they argue for the Real Presence in some way?
 I say no to both, unless one imports this belief into those verses.
-But I freely and gladly admit that something special is going on when we partake of the two elements.
+But I admit that something special is going on when we partake of the two elements.
 The Passover meal was originally symbolic on some level and to some degree.
 Passover was a memorial.
 For a Renewalist like me, I say the Spirit in my heart makes them special and holy, subjectively in me.

 Why?
 My guess is that Luke’s version about the cup determines the interpretation.
 If he really believed in a miraculous transformation or the Real Presence around the wine, he would have indicated this by saying what Matthew and Mark said about it.
 “This is my blood of the covenant” (Matt.
 26:28; Mark 14:24).
 Instead, Luke wrote, “This cup is the New Covenant in my blood.”
 (And so does Paul.)
 So there is an interfering or intervening vessel between the words and the miraculous transformation, for it is not likely that the cup is transformed under the appearance of an ordinary cup.